Feature spotlight

 Weekly

-most useful when checked alongside 1:1 prep and weekly review
+most useful when checked alongside 1:1 prep and the weekly review

 Decision type